 - local joins or filters applied outside official pipelines

-These transformations often occur outside the governed data pipeline.
+These transformations occur outside the governed data pipeline.
+See Q4 – Shadow Metrics.

-As a result, downstream systems, including AI models, cannot trace how the numbers were produced.
+As a result, downstream systems, including AI agents, cannot trace how the numbers were produced.
 This creates a risk that unverified or outdated artifacts become inputs to automated reasoning systems.

 Q2: Why does this become more dangerous with AI systems?